altocodenl/tagaway-mobile/tagaway/lib/readme.md

 - When closing and re-opening phone, revive uploads that were not finished (Mono)

 - When untagging last tag of a piv, mark it as unorganized (also LocalView)
+- Maintain state in localView and uploadedView (rename variables)

 - Uploaded filter (Mono)

 - General
    - Redirect in the same way everywhere and use strings, not imported views at the top.
 Also rename view ids (on some views only) to keep things short
    - Move utility functions from constants to toolsService

+- When loading local pivs, check for existence and remove stale entries from pivMap

 ## Store structure